Photochemically-induced acousto-optics in gases: Conclusion

 \section{Conclusion}

 In conclusion, we have derived a comprehensive description of the physics and chemistry of acousto-optics in gas initiated by the absorption of a modulated UV ``imprint'' beam and resulting gas heating.
-Such optical elements have the potential to transform the design and applications of high power lasers, including inertial fusion energy.
-Our model gives good agreement with previous experiments and will be used to design future ones for high-power laser applications.
-Other configurations with different absorbing molecules or buffer gas are expected to further improve the performances of these novel optical elements.
+Such gas-based optical elements have the potential to transform the design and applications of high power lasers, including inertial fusion energy. {Compared to plasma gratings such as the ones described in our previous work \cite{EdwardsOptica23}, gas optics have lower index modulation amplitudes but significantly longer lifetimes (tens of ns vs. tens of ps for plasma gratings), making them better suited for long-pulse (ns) laser applications. } Our model gives good agreement with previous experiments and will be used to design future ones for high-power laser applications, { including for the design of other holographic elements relying on the same process, such as diffraction lenses.} Other configurations with different absorbing molecules or buffer gas are expected to further improve the performances of these novel optical elements.